 - It does not encrypt your internet traffic (Only used to access blocked sites)

 - Doesn’t work all the time

-- Free version can flood your browser tabs with unnecessary promotions
+- A free version can flood your browser tabs with unnecessary promotions

 - Proxy fails to hide your identity completely (your IP remains visible to some websites)

 - Not compatible with all devices and platforms